tommyriska/jblock/README.md

 # jblock
 J from the block or Java Blockchain?

-Just a test repo for my self.
+This is just a weekend project done for fun and to learn and get into blockchain development.